 Ferry service is accessible and integrated with the bus services.
 You can use a transfer to board ferries and buses.
-Ferry schedules are shown below.
+Seniors travel free on the Dartmouth ferry on Tuesdays.

 The Woodside Ferry parking lot is reserved for permit holders, but parking can be found in adjacent commercial lots.

 In Downtown, paid parking is available at the Alderney Landing outdoor lot or on adjacent streets (no charge on weekends or after 6 pm) or in the underground parking garage adjacent to Alderney Landing.

 When you reach Halifax, you will be in the heart of Halifax’s historic downtown and waterfront.